-- ii. the amount of the transaction and the currency in which it is denominated; - iii. the date on which the transaction was conducted; and iv. the parties to the transaction
+ii. the amount of the transaction and the currency in which it is denominated;

+iii. the date on which the transaction was conducted; and

+iv. the parties to the transaction

-7. Retention of Records
+11. Retention of Records

-- a) Maintenance of records pertaining to transactions of clients is preserved in a manner that allows easy and quick retrieval of data as and when requested by competent authority, for a period of five (5) years. - b) Records evidencing the identity of clients and beneficial owners as well as account files and business correspondence shall maintained and preserved for a five (5) years after the business relationship between a client and Member has ended or the account has been closed whichever is later.
+- 1. Maintenance of records pertaining to transactions of clients is preserved in a manner that allows easy and quick retrieval of data as and when requested by competent authority, for a period of five years. - 2.
+Records evidencing the identity of clients and beneficial owners as well as account files and business correspondence shall maintained and preserved for a five years after the business relationship between a client and Member has ended or the account has been closed whichever is later.